AAliasghar/quote-generator/README.md

 # quote-generator
-his Application uses the random quote API and fetches the result upon the request trigerred by the button and The front-end Uses the React and Tailwind Utility Css framework
+This Application uses the random quote API and fetches the result upon the request trigerred by the button and The front-end Uses the React and Tailwind Utility Css framework